alondraorn/DH150-UX/README.md

 <iframe style="border: none;" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F48R2AtHbd0nNF1CZOgbO79%2FExcursion%3Fnode-id%3D1%253A9%26scaling%3Dscale-down" allowfullscreen></iframe>

 ## Evaluation and Revisions
-Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 ### Cognitive Walkthrough
 I conducted a cognitive walthrough with my course peers of the first version of my wireflew: